I. Introduction to Research Sources

 In addition to the usual sources for more recent legislative history, documents for tax legislation are in several other sources:

-The Internal Revenue Cumulative Bulletin (online in HeinOnline (PDF)) reprinted the public laws from Statutes at Large along with congressional reports from the legislative history of major revenue acts since 1919 (with the exception of 1954 Code).
-The Cumulative Bulletin compilations ceased with the 2008 volume, but weekly Internal Revenue Bulletins (online in HeinOnline (PDF), Westlaw, and Lexis Advance) continue to reprint legislation and related reports.
+The Internal Revenue Bulletin (online in HeinOnline (PDF)) reprinted the public laws from Statutes at Large along with congressional reports from the legislative history of major revenue acts since 1919 (with the exception of 1954 Code).
+The biannual Cumulative Bulletin compilations ceased with the 2008 volume, but weekly Internal Revenue Bulletins (online in HeinOnline (PDF), Westlaw, and Lexis Advance) continue to reprint legislation and related reports.
 Internal Revenue Bulletins are also available on the IRS website.

 "Blue Books" prepared by the staff of the Joint Committee on Taxation are detailed explanations of tax legislation.
 Although not part of the legislative history per se, Blue Books are most helpful for explaining and tracing the path of the legislation through Congress and giving the researcher an overview of adopted legislation.
 Some Blue Books are owned in print by the Duke Libraries and can be found in the online catalog using the keywords “general explanation ”and “joint committee on taxation.”
-They are also included in CCH Intelliconnect, and on the Joint Committee website, with content from 1969-present.
+They are also included on the Joint Committee website, with content from 1969-present.

 B. Administrative Law